-Practicing Witchcraft: What You Should Know about Blood Magic
+Practicing Witchcraft: What You Should Know About Blood Magic

 As usual, the fiction is much darker and more stirring than the reality of it.
 Yes, blood can be dangerous— both magically and mundanely.
-But fire can also be dangerous, no one would think to tell you not to use it to cook your meals.
+But fire can also be dangerous, and yet no one would think to tell you not to use it to cook your meals.
 You just have to learn how to use it safely and properly.

 Using Blood in Magic and Spells

 The Power of Blood

 I’m sure I don’t need to tell you that blood is a powerful thing.
 This is something that is so embedded in us that we all understand it.
 Fear and awe of blood goes way back to our earliest human ancestors.
 The sight of that bright red fluid—whether it was coming from an enemy or friend, your prey or yourself—got immediate attention.
 Blood is associated with such powerful concepts that some people can’t stand the sight of it, and might faint away if presented with too much.
 Hemophobia is the fear of blood.

 Blood is associated with death: the slain warriors on the field, the victim of violence, the hunter’s prey all lay bloody in their final state.
 Blood is also associated with life: it’s part of the cycle of fertility that perpetuates life.
 If you lost too much blood, you would grow weak and die.
 If your blood is tainted, you will wither.